Peabody Hotel: Peabody Ducks

-The Peabody is probably best known for a custom dating back to the 1930s.
+The Peabody is known for a custom dating back to the 1930s.
 The General Manager of the time, Frank Schutt, had just returned from a weekend hunting trip in Arkansas.
 He and his friends found it amusing to leave three of their live English call ducks in the hotel fountain.
 The guests loved the idea, and since then, five Mallard ducks (one drake and four hens) have played in the fountain every day.